Bayes-SCF: A Bayesian filter to mitigate foreground leakage in the 21-cm power spectrum: Smooth Component Filtering (SCF)

 This formulation involves an important distinction from the GPR framework presented in \citet{mertens18} and in several subsequent works, in which the covariance kernels are constructed to model the foregrounds and the 21-cm signal, thereby separating them.
 In contrast, our objective here is to isolate the dominant (smooth) component from the data, regardless of whether it is the foregrounds or the cosmological signal.
 We do not aim to separate the 21-cm signal from the foregrounds at this stage.
 The motivation is to filter out the dominant non-stationary component of the data and pass the residual component to the correlation-based estimator, which is sensitive to the non-stationary component, but otherwise robust against the missing frequency channels.

-We apply the Bayes-SCF on the same dataset (unsmooth FG + 21-cm signal) where the Hann-SCF failed (Figure~\ref{fig:FGMM_Hann_allflags}). \Cref{fig:FGMM_GP_allflags} shows that, once the Bayes-SCF is applied to the data, the correlation-based estimator yields a power spectrum that is consistent with the input EoR model across the accessible range of $k_\parallel$.
-The residuals in the lower panels scatter around zero, and remain within the $1\sigma$ error bars for all flagging configurations.
-For RANDOM flagging, we observe slight deviations at the largest $k_\parallel$, similar to the EoR-signal-only case and attributable to the missing channels and unfiltered components in the data.
+We apply the Bayes-SCF to the same dataset (unsmooth FG + 21-cm signal) where the Hann-SCF failed (Figure~\ref{fig:FGMM_Hann_allflags}). \Cref{fig:FGMM_GP_allflags} shows that once the Bayes-SCF is applied to the data, the correlation-based estimator yields a power spectrum that is consistent with the input EoR model across the accessible range of $k_\parallel$.
+The residuals in the lower panels scatter around zero and remain within the $1\sigma$ error bars for all flagging configurations.
+For RANDOM flagging, we observe slight deviations at the largest $k_\parallel$,which, although mostly within the error bars, can partly be attributed to the leakage of unfiltered components in the data due to the missing channels.
+A natural question that arises at this point is how the Bayes-SCF performs with increased flagging.
+To test this, we apply the Bayes-SCF to the same dataset with a substantially higher fraction of randomly flagged channels, and the details are provided in Appendix~\ref{app:higher_flag_fraction}.
+We have also tested the algorithm in the presence of a single, wide contiguous gap in the frequency band, which is presented in Appendix~\ref{app:broadband_rfi}.